-The Canon New FD 500mm f4.5L is a high performance super telephoto lens utilizing artificial crystal fluorite and UD glass lens elements in the optical system, rear internal focusing and a vari-pitch focusing system that makes focusing easier at long distances.
+The Canon New FD 500mm f4.5L is a high performance super telephoto lens utilising artificial crystal fluorite and UD (Ultra-low Dispersion) glass lens elements in the optical system, rear internal focusing and a vari-pitch focusing system that makes focusing easier at long distances.
 It is relatively lightweight and compact for its focal length and maximum aperture – weighing just 2.6kg.

 |List Price when new||¥460,000|

 |Angle of view||5°|

 |Optical Construction (Groups / Elements)||6 / 7|

 |Maximum Macro Magnification||0.14x|

 The lens has a dedicated aluminium flight case and an additional hood extension that adds significant shading above that offered by the built-in sliding hood.

 Canon have always had popular long telephotos so quite a few of these lenses exist and they crop up on Ebay a few times a year for reasonable prices – they seem less desirable than the 300mm f2.8L and often go for the lower end of the price bracket of that lens – and are often in much better condition as well.
 Expect to find quite a few with their original aluminium flight case, and some with the extended hood as well – but 90% of the time I have always used the built-in sliding hood without any issues.
 Expect to pay from between £600-800 for a lens in good condition – depending on how patient you can be.